kanutron/AssistantAI/README.md

 Gitea is an open source replacement of GitHub, less sophisticated and much lightweight, which you can deploy in your own infrastructure.
 It provides an API to interact with it, allows among many other workflows, to create repositories, Issues and PRs.

-This Server definition is a WIP yet to be released.
+This Server definition is WIP yet to be released.

 ## Prompts

 Prompts are request templates that the user must fill with the variables when editing using Sublime Text.
-It's a stright forward process.
+It's a straight forward process.

-The required variables are quite flexible and typically includes `text`, representing the selected text if any.
+The required variables are quite flexible and typically includes `text`, representing the selected text, if any.

 Once the user invokes a prompt, it must resolve all required inputs if not yet solved automatically.